pookjw/NightPatch/README.md

 ## Trobleshooting

-- # NightPatch
-Enable Night Shift on any old Mac models.

-## Requirements

 - patch-BUILD is missing.

 : That’s because I didn’t make the patch file YET.
 I’ll make for you. :)